5 June 2023

 Bolero Factory (Greed; choreography by Yuri Smekalov).

-He danced in the premiere performances of Diana Vishneva: Beauty in Motion (Alexei Ratmansky’s Pierrot Lunaire and Three Point Turn by Dwight Roden) in the USA and in the Russian premiere at the Mariinsky Theatre.
+He danced in the premiere performances of Diana Vishneva: Beauty in Motion (Three Point Turn by Dwight Roden, Pierrot Lunaire) in the USA and in the Russian premiere at the Mariinsky Theatre.

 In 2019 as part of the Creative Workshop of Young Choreographers at the Mariinsky Theatre Alexander Sergeev presented the ballet At the Wrong Time to music by Heitor Villa-Lobos, in 2020 he staged The Porcelain to music by Mikhail Glinka as well as The Pioneer Suite to music by Dmitry Shostakovich.
-Produced the choreography for the opera Les contes d'Hoffmann (semi-staged performance directed by Cristina Larina, 2021) at the Mariinsky Theatre, a theatrical concert of Yulia Matochkuna and Anatoly Kuznetsov Stories of Love (2021), a video project of the Mariinsky Theatre and the Russian Museum when the ballet dancers of the Mariinsky Theatre performed in the interiors of the Mikhailovsky Palace (2021).
+In 2022 he staged the ballet 12 by Boris Tishchenko.
+Produced the choreography for the operas Les contes d'Hoffmann (2021) and Lakmé (2021) at the Mariinsky Theatre, a theatrical concert of Yulia Matochkuna and Anatoly Kuznetsov Stories of Love (2021), a video project of the Mariinsky Theatre and the Russian Museum when the ballet dancers of the Mariinsky Theatre performed in the interiors of the Mikhailovsky Palace (2021).

 In April 2021 he made his debut as a reader in the performance of Stravinsky's The Story of a Soldier at the Concert Hall of the Mariinsky Theater.